syedraza04/interviewQuestions/README.md

   ],
 ```

-43. How would you Optimize the Angular 2 Application for Better Performance?
+43. How would you Optimize the Angular 4 Application for Better Performance?

+Using Lazy Loading

+Please Read More on this good article [Optimizing Angular Application](https://netbasal.com/optimizing-the-performance-of-your-angular-application-f222f1c16354)

 44. What are the Securities Threats should we be Aware of in Angular 2 Applications?
 45. What are major changes in Angular 2?
 46. What are the core components of Angular 2?